MDFrough/Ai-106394/README.md

     d.
 KNN

 ### KNN ###
-The k-nearest neighbors (KNN) algorithm can be used to solve both classification and regression problems. in knn we have used 3 as nearest neighbor to better satisfy our need.
+The k-nearest neighbors (KNN) algorithm can be used to solve both classification and regression problems. in knn we have used 3 as nearest neighbor to better satisfy our need.(performed by Mohammad Dursham)

 ### SVM ###
-Support Vector Machine (SVM) algorithm can be used for both classification or regression challenges.
+Support Vector Machine (SVM) algorithm can be used for both classification or regression challenges. (performed by Syed Muhammad Azhar)

 ### Linear Regression ###
-Linear Regression algorithm is used to performs a regression task.
+Linear Regression algorithm is used to performs a regression task. (performed by Misbah Shakeel)

 ### MultinomialNB ###
 MultinomialNB algorithm is used in Text Classification, Spam filtering and Sentiment Analysis.
+(2 convo out of 3 performed by Syed Muhammad Azhar and 1 performed by Mohammad Dursham)

 ## References ##
 - Documentation of python : https://docs.python.org/3/